hyperhq/docs.hyper.sh-hyper/Feature/volume.md

 You can also create volumes with `run`:

-    $ hyper run -v /container/path --name mycontainer ubuntu                           	// a new blank volume (10GB) will be created and mounted onto `/container/path` mycontainer
+    # new blank volume (10GB) will be created and mounted onto `/container/path`
-    $ hyper run -v /local/path/:/container/path --name mycontainer ubuntu        		// a 10GB volume will be created and populated with data from /local/path mycontainer
+    $ hyper run -v /container/path --name mycontainer ubuntu mycontainer

+    # 10GB volume will be created and populated with data from /local/path
-    $ hyper run -v git://url[:branch]:/container/path --name mycontainer ubuntu		   	// a 10GB volume will be created and populated with data from git://url[:branch] mycontainer
+    $ hyper run -v /local/path/:/container/path --name mycontainer ubuntu mycontainer

+    # 10GB volume will be created and populated with data from git://url[:branch]
-    $ hyper run -v http://url.git[:branch]:/container/path --name mycontainer ubuntu 	// a 10GB volume will be created and populated with data from http://url.git[:branch] mycontainer
+    $ hyper run -v git://url[:branch]:/container/path --name mycontainer ubuntu mycontainer

+    # 10GB volume will be created and populated with data from http://url.git[:branch]
-    $ hyper run -v http://url:/container/path --name mycontainer ubuntu    				// a 10GB volume will be created and populated with data from from http://url mycontainer
+    $ hyper run -v http://url.git[:branch]:/container/path --name mycontainer ubuntu mycontainer

+    # 10GB volume will be created and populated with data from from http://url
+    $ hyper run -v http://url:/container/path --name mycontainer ubuntu mycontainer

 Once a volume is attached to a container, it will be associated with the container throughout the container's lifecycle, which means that when you (re)start the container, you don't need to mount the volume again.
 And it cannot be attached to a different container unless the first attaching container is removed.

 However, when you `rm` a container, the attached volumes will be automatically unmounted.
 To remove the auto-created volumes along with a container: